Diamond–Dybvig model: Policy implications

 In practice, due to fractional reserve banking, banks faced with a bank run usually shut down and refuse to permit more withdrawals.
-This is called a suspension of convertibility, and engenders further panic in the financial system.
-While this may prevent some depositors who have a real need for cash from obtaining access to their money, it also prevents immediate bankruptcy, thus allowing the bank to wait for its loans to be repaid, so that it has enough resources to pay back some or all of its deposits.

 However, Diamond and Dybvig argue that unless the total amount of real expenditure needs per period is known with certainty, suspension of convertibility cannot be the optimal mechanism for preventing bank runs.
 Instead, they argue that a better way of preventing bank runs is deposit insurance backed by the government or central bank.
 Such insurance pays depositors all or part of their losses in the case of a bank run.
 If depositors know that they will get their money back even in case of a bank run, they have no reason to participate in a bank run.

 Thus, sufficient deposit insurance can eliminate the possibility of bank runs.
 In principle, maintaining a deposit insurance program is unlikely to be very costly for the government: as long as bank runs are prevented, deposit insurance will never actually need to be paid out.
+However an IMF working paper has questioned the effectiveness of deposit insurance in a crisis.

 Case from US economic history

 Bank runs became much rarer in the U.S. after the Federal Deposit Insurance Corporation was founded in the aftermath of the bank panics of the Great Depression.
 On the other hand, a deposit insurance scheme is likely to lead to moral hazard: by protecting depositors against bank failure, it makes depositors less careful in choosing where to deposit their money, and thus gives banks less incentive to lend carefully.
-Without effective deposit insurance, cryptocurrency exchanges have been vulnerable to bank runs, with several collapsing in 2022.